Renumics/sliceguard/README.md

 - [x] Limited embedding computation for images, audio, text
 - [x] Extended embedding support, e.g., more embedding models and allow precomputed embeddings
 - [ ] Speed up embedding computation using datasets library
+- [ ] Soft Dependencies for embedding computation as torch dependencies are large
 - [ ] Improve Spotlight report with embeddings in simmap and histogram for univariate analysis
 - [ ] Extensive documentation and examples for common cases
 - [ ] Data connectors for faster application on common data formats